cloudvista/vaa/readme.md

 #### Workflow Analytics
 Using the RPC traffic captured, multiple parallel analyses will occur.
-1. Simple/Filtered analysis - identification of types and volumes of RPCs
+1. Screen Metrics - simple/filtered analysis of types and volumes of use of all Vista clients
-2. Longest Common Sequence (LCS) - identifying and classifying longest common sequences of RPCs, which are the actual workflow
+2. Longest Common Sequence (LCS) analysis - identify and classify the longest common sequences of RPCs (actual workflow)
-3. Vista Documentation Library (VDL) - identify the documented workflows
+4. Vista Documentation Library (VDL) - parse and classify the screenshots and documentation (documented workflows)

 ![vaa-cloud](img/workflow-analytics.svg)

 #### Workflow Correlation